 - What scholarships are available and what’s the application process?

 - How do you prepare students for the bar exam?

 - How can I get in touch with current students or faculty for informational interviews?

 - I’m interested in [fill in the blank] law; what might my path look like at your school?

 - What kinds of support services do you offer students?

 - Why did you choose to work at the school?

-And there you have it: everything you need to know to prepare for your first law school fair.
+And there you have it: everything you need to know to prepare for a law school fair.
 You’ll get an information overload.
 You’ll write your email address so many times, your hand will cramp up.
 But you’ll leave more excited for your future than you can possibly imagine.

 We hope to see you at a law school fair soon!
 You can find our upcoming fair visits and other recruitment events here.